Modelling interface factorizations between Landau-Ginzburg models as module functors: A category of functors

 For the application of this formalism to the concept of fusion functors, it is useful to reduce the spaces of morphisms in $\Fun (R',R)$.
-For two linear functors $U,V$ we consider the subspace of morphisms of degree $n$ that vanish when one entry is the identity,
+For two linear functors $U,V$ we consider the subspace of \textsl{normalized morphisms} of degree $n$ that vanish when one entry is the identity endomorphism of a module,